Sand Casting the Mansion

 18' wide x 10' 5" long x 7' 4" high

-The three garret bed chambers were created by the remodeling work of the late 1750s.
+The four garret chambers were created by the remodeling work of the late 1750s.
 The rooms all changed slightly after the north and south extensions were completed in the 1770s.
 In their initial configuration none of these rooms had a fireplace, being heated solely by radiant heat from the chimneys of when fires burned in the rooms below.
 A small fireplace was added to the northeast chamber in 1776.
 In 1797, Washington drew a plan indicating that he intended to install a stove in the southeast chamber, but this stove was instead added to its neighbor to the west, which Mrs. Washington occupied after her husband's death in 1799.

 North Lumber Room: 15'-5" wide x 20'-6" x 7'-6" at highest point